This article was last updated April 29, 2021.

 - Endometriosis: A disorder where tissue similar to uterine lining grows outside of the uterus.
 This can cause pain before and during periods, and less frequently, heavier or irregular menstrual bleeding.
 (Take a deep dive into irregular periods.)

-- Hormonal imbalances (like hyperprolactinemia, PCOS, and thyroid conditions): Imbalances in prolactin, the hormone that stimulates milk production (hyperprolactinemia); testosterone, a sex hormone (polycystic ovary syndrome, or PCOS); and thyroid hormones (hypo- and hyperthyroidism) can impact everything from period flow to whether or not ovulation happens.
+- "Out-of-range" hormonal levels (like hyperprolactinemia, PCOS, and thyroid conditions): Too high or too low levels of prolactin, the hormone that stimulates milk production (hyperprolactinemia); testosterone, a sex hormone (polycystic ovary syndrome, or PCOS); and thyroid hormones (hypo- and hyperthyroidism) can impact everything from period flow to whether or not ovulation happens.

 - Primary ovarian insufficiency (POI) and menopause: Your period can become more irregular as you approach menopause, which, clinically speaking, means periods have stopped for 12 months or longer.
 The average age for menopause is 51, but for those with POI, it happens before age 40.